allegroai/clearml-docs/docs/fundamentals/artifacts.md

 ```
 1. Get the instance of the Task that created the original weights files
 2. Query the Task on its output models (a list of snapshots)
-3. Get the latest snapshot (if using Tensorflow, the snapshots are stored in a folder, so the 'local_weights_path' will point to a folder containing the requested snapshot).
+3. Get the latest snapshot (if using Tensorflow, the snapshots are stored in a folder, so the `local_weights_path` will point to a folder containing the requested snapshot).

 Notice that if one of the frameworks will load the weights file, the running Task will automatically update, with
 "Input Model" pointing directly to the original training Task's model.
 With this feature, it's easy to get a full genealogy